ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 > [!WARNING]
 >
 > The example above uses `Rigidbody.velocity` to demonstrate the syntax for accessing the property.
 However, in practice, you **should never use the class name directly**.
 You always access the velocity through a **reference to the component**.
 > In our case, that reference is `_rigidBody.linearVelocity`.
-The reference name could vary, some developers use `_rb`, but it’s **best practice to be explicit** in your variable names.
+The reference name could vary; some developers use `_rb`, but it’s **best practice to be explicit** in your variable names.
 For clarity, `_rigidBody` is preferred here.
 >
 <br>

-This mirrors real-world physics: the veheical keeps moving at a set velocity until another force (collision, player input, braking) changes it.
+This mirrors real-world physics: the vehicle keeps moving at a set velocity until another force (collision, player input, braking) changes it.

 ---

 ## Update `Move()`
-To move our objects with velocity we need to rewrite the `Move()` method to use the Rigidbody's velocity instead of `transform.position`.
+To move our objects with velocity, we need to rewrite the `Move()` method to use the Rigidbody's velocity instead of `transform.position`.

 ```csharp
 /// <summary>